retr0nade/CereBro-Digital-Burnout-Tracker/README.md

   [Read these tips »](https://developer.chrome.com/docs/extensions/mv3/messaging/)
 - **No data sent to desktop app?**
   Make sure your local server is running and accessible at `http://localhost:5005`.
+- **Installation issues?**
+  Make sure you're using the correct requirements file for your operating system.
+The original `requirements.txt` includes all dependencies for all platforms, but platform-specific files are recommended for cleaner installations.

 ---